Longhorn SHARE Project

 Is Peer Support Confidential?

-• For everyone’s safety, SHARE Support Specialists must take action if they believe a peer is at risk of imminent, serious harm to themselves or others.
-If they are unsure, specialists may consult with their program coordinator or a clinician for guidance.
-Longhorn SHARE Project staff and students are committed to involving peers in decision-making whenever possible.
+As with any other confidential setting, the only exception would be a situation in which a SHARE Support Specialist has reason to believe someone is at risk of imminent, serious harm to themselves or others.
+If they are unsure, Specialists are asked to consult with their program coordinator or a CMHC clinician for guidance.
+Longhorn SHARE Project staff and students are committed to transparency and involving peers in decision-making wherever possible to maximize safety and autonomy for all.

 SHARE Stands For: